An effective model for the quantum Schwarzschild black hole

 \textit{(b) A homogeneous region: } We name $\{\time,\radi\}=\{T,Y\}$ and demand $\erad'=\ephi'=0$.
 Taking $\erad=T^2$ we obtain

 with $T\in (r_0, 2m)$, that will describe half of a homogeneous Kantowski-Sachs type interior.

 None of these two coordinate systems crosses the horizon at $r=2m$, nor the instant $T=r_0$, and their domains on $M$ do not intersect.
-The next gauge produces a chart on a domain $\mathcal{U}\subset M$ that covers all the above.
+The next gauge \textit{(c)} produces a chart on a domain that will cover two regions \textit{(b)}, providing the full interior homogeneous region including the hypersurface $T=r_0$; whereas the gauge \textit{(d)} yields a chart on a domain $\mathcal{U}\subset M$ that covers all the above.